mindspore-ai/mindscience/MindFlow/applications/physics_driven/poisson/continuous/README.md

 \Delta u = -\sin(4\pi x)\sin(4\pi y)\sin(4\pi z),
 $$

-and we set the geometric boundary conditions to satisfy the Dirichlet boundary conditions.
+and we can choose the boundary conditions to be used by modifying the BC_type in YAML, which currently includes: Dirichlet boundary, Robin boundary, and periodic boundary conditions.

 For the one-dimensional problem, this case study uses the one-dimensional axis interval as the solution domain.
 For the two-dimensional problem, it demonstrates solving the equation in rectangular, circular, triangular, L-type, and pentagonal regions.
 For the three-dimensional problem, we solve the equation in tetrahedral, cylindrical, and conical regions.